Merced River Recreation Management Area

 There are three (3) developed BLM campgrounds along the Merced River between Briceburg and Bagby.
 The campgrounds are accessed by crossing the suspension bridge just past the Briceburg Visitor Center and heading down river along the unpaved Briceburg River Road (old Yosemite Valley Railroad Grade).

-Please Note: Trailers over 18 feet and large RV's are not recommended crossing the suspension bridge.
+NOTE: It is NOT recommended for trailers over 18 feet and large RV's to cross over the suspension bridge.

 The Merced River Recreation Management Area is a very special place just downstream from Yosemite.
 It is well known for excellent whitewater boating, wildflower viewing, camping, swimming, and recreational gold panning/prospecting.
 Bird watching is good throughout the area most of the year.
 Fishing is popular for trout and bass along the entire river.
 Biking along the gravel roads and trails is popular with families and experienced mountain bikers alike.
 Hiking is great anytime of the year.
 Easy access, un-damned flows, and excellent whitewater boating attract rafters and kayakers during the spring runoff (April through July).
 Commercial rafting trips are available from BLM permitted outfitters.